randyrossi/vicii-kawari/README.md

 ### Software switch between PAL and NTSC

-TBD
+A configuration utility is provided which allows you to change the chip model at any time.
+Changes to the chip model will be reflected on the next cold boot.
+This means you can switch your C64 between NTSC and PAL with ease AND without opeing up your machine!

 ## What are the installation options?

-### Simple mod Composite

-In this configuration, a composite encoder board is plugged into the video output port.
-The wire leading to the RF output jack is disconnected from the modulator.
-A wire carrying the composite signal from the composite encoder board is then soldered to what used to be the RF output jack.
-In this configuration, no video signals will reach the C64's video port.

 ### VGA + RF Modulator Removal

 In this configuration, the RF modulator is removed.
-A VGA adapter board is plugged into the VICII-Kawari's video output port.
-The hole previously used for RF out is used for a VGA cable connected to the VGA board.
+The hole previously used for RF out is used for a VGA cable connected to the DVI port.
 No video signals will be present at the C64's video port.

 NOTE: You can get away without removing the RF modulator but then you will have the challenge of getting the VGA cable out of a closed machine.
 I don't recommend drilling holes but this is an option.
-Another option is to fish the cable out the user port opening, if you don't plan on using any user port cartridges.
+Another option is to fish the cable out the user port opening, if you don't plan on using any user port connections.

 ### HDMI + RF Modulator Removal

 In this configuration, the RF modulator is removed.
-An HDMI adapter board is plugged into the VICII-Kawari's video output port.
-The hole previously used for RF out is used for a HDMI cable connected to the HDMI board.
+The hole previously used for RF out is used for a HDMI cable connected to the DVI port.
 No video signals will be present at the C64's video port.

 NOTE: You can get away without removing the RF modulator but then you will have the challenge of getting the HDMI cable out of a closed machine.
 I don't recommend drilling holes but this is an option.
-Another option is to fish the cable out the user port opening, if you don't plan on using any user port cartridges.
+Another option is to fish the cable out the user port opening, if you don't plan on using any user port connections.

 ### Is there a mod-less option?